The National Osterbrock Leadership Program

 A generous gift to the AAS from the Peter and Patricia Gruber Foundation has enabled a pilot program, to be jointly coordinated by the AAS and UCSC, that will provide matching funds of up to $20,000 annually to each of two to five “nodes” to create their own programs to train future leaders in our field.
 We especially thank foundation president Patricia Gruber for her efforts and commitment to this project.

 For departments with limited resources, smaller-scale programs and/or collaborations with other similar departments are encouraged.
-The final number of nodes will be determined by the AAS selection committee based on the strength of the proposals received and the availability of core matching funds.
-The planned duration of the pilot program is four years, and core funds provided to each program by the university or other institution will be matched one-to-one from the AAS, up to $20,000 per year per proposal.
+The final number of nodes will be determined by the AAS selection committee based on the strength of the proposals received and the availability of local core funds.
+The planned duration of the pilot program is four years, and core funds provided to each program by the university or other institution will be matched one-to-one from the AAS, up to $20,000 per year per proposal; these matching funds may not be used to pay overhead or other indirect costs.

 Formal leadership training of graduate students is almost nonexistent in the United States, and the enthusiastic response of students to the UCSC program over the last six years has revealed its potential.
 The goal of the Gruber gift is to facilitate the creation of programs similar to the UCSC OLP on a national level that will have a major impact on the development of US science leadership.
 Representing a new dimension for any department, such a program, if successful, should attract a broader, more diverse spectrum of capable students who wish to develop skills that will benefit their work in every aspect of science.